-I have worked with a number of bands, most of them local to Staffordshire but some a little further afield.
-Below is a brief bio of the ones I work with more regularly.
+I have worked with a number of bands, firstly local to Staffordshire then more recently in Devon, but some a little further afield.
+Below is a brief bio of the ones I work with more regularly in Staffordshire.
 A lot of them can be booked as purely musical outfits rather than just as a ceilidh band.

 If you wish to book me for a ceilidh I can source a band that I feel is suited to your needs, but please feel free to browse the below and let me know if you fancy the style of any particular band, and I will liaise with them to see if they are free, suggesting an alternative if not.